eXept Software AG Logo

 Description:

-Instances of Array store general objects;
+Instances of Array store general objects (actually: references to them).

-an array's size is fixed, therefore add:/remove: are not allowed.
+An array's size is fixed, therefore add:/remove: are not allowed.

-(actually, #add: is implemented for compatibility with smalltalks which
+(actually, #add: is implemented for compatibility with Smalltalks which

 provide it, but it is very slow and outputs an annoying warning message...)